Bo Orlando

 In his career, he also played for the San Diego Chargers, Cincinnati Bengals, and Pittsburgh Steelers.

-High school career
+Early life

 Orlando played quarterback and defensive back at Berwick High School in Pennsylvania.
 He led his team to a 13–0 season during his senior year and a #1 ranking on the USA Today Top 25 in 1983.

 College career

 Orlando played quarterback in high school, but when the West Virginia Mountaineers recruited him, they moved him to strong-safety.
 He helped lead the Mountaineers to their undefeated 1988 season, and is one of the greatest defensive backs to play for West Virginia University.
 In 1987 against East Carolina, Orlando had an interception that he returned 67 yards for a touchdown, which is the fifth longest interception return in school history.

 Professional career

-Orlando was selected 157th overall, sixth round in the 1989 NFL Draft by the Houston Oilers.
+Orlando was selected 157th overall, sixth round in the 1989 NFL draft by the Houston Oilers.
 He played five seasons with the Oilers, into 1994, recording seven interceptions and returning one for a touchdown.
 He then played one season with the Chargers, two with the Bengals, and his last season in 1998 with the Steelers.

 Orlando totaled two sacks and ten interceptions in his career.